MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessment-methods-properties.md

 isApplicable|bool|Indicates whether the configuration or policy is applicable isCompliant|bool|Indicates whether the configuration or policy is properly configured isExpectedUserImpact|bool|Indicates whether there will be user impact if the configuration will be applied osPlatform|string|Platform of the operating system running on the device.
 This indicates specific operating systems, including variations within the same family, such as Windows 10 and Windows 7.
-See tvm supported operating systems and platforms for details. osVersion|string|Specific version of the operating system running on the device. rbacGroupName|string|The role-based access control (RBAC) group.
+See TVM supported operating systems and platforms for details. osVersion|string|Specific version of the operating system running on the device. rbacGroupName|string|The role-based access control (RBAC) group.
 If this device is not assigned to any RBAC group, the value will be "Unassigned."
 If the organization doesn't contain any RBAC groups, the value will be "None." rbacGroupId|string|The role-based access control (RBAC) group ID.